geeksforsocialchange/gfsc-v2/_posts/2019-07-30-placecal-capabilities-approach.md

 <h2 id="funding">Funding</h2>
 Innovate UK’s <em>CityVerve</em> program funded the PlaceCal pilot.
 It was supported by a community development grant from Manchester City Council.

+{% include kofi.html custom="Buy us a Ko-fi if you want to support Geeks for Social Change's projects, including PlaceCal." %}

 <section class="footnotes" role="doc-endnotes">